yeslogic/prince-docs/docs/paged.md

         break-before: right
     }
 ```
+Please note that by putting `break-before: left` or `right` at the very beginning of the document, it will not leave a blank page, but instead will change whether the document begins on a left or right facing page.

 Other values are `auto`, `avoid`, `avoid-page`, `avoid-column`, `left`, as well as `recto`, `verso` and `column`.

 The previous example could therefore also have been written in the following, more semantic (and possibly more flexible) way: